 Most people have.

 But have you ever considered getting an up close look at how busy bees actually are?
 Well, if you haven’t, you should.
 Raising bees is becoming more popular by the day.
 It is an interesting hobby that has lots of benefits.

-Today I want to share with you all of the reasons you should consider becoming a beekeeper.
+Today I want to share with you all of the reasons you should consider beekeeping.

 But before we do, please read this post about the dangers in beekeeping.
 We want you to be well-informed before making any decisions.

 1. The Gold

 The obvious reason many people keep bees is for the honey.

 I was not aware of the taste difference until my husband and I began keeping our own bees.
 But when you eat their natural honey versus the store-bought stuff, there is no comparison.
 Just ask other beekeepers if you don’t believe me.

 Local raw honey does more than taste good.
 It can also help you to overcome your seasonal allergies.